purcelba/jekyll-now/Neuroscience.md

 ___
 ## Neurophysiological representations of visual salience

 In two studies, I recorded activity from neurons in medial and lateral frontal cortex of monkeys trained to perform a visual search task in which they located a target item among distractors (e.g., red circle among green circles).
 I used auROC curves and other analyses to quantify the information about object identity carried by individual neurons.
 I found that lateral frontal cortex robustly represents the location of the target, but medial frontal corext did not.
-Instead, medial frontal cortex seems to play a distinct role in signaling negative feedback.
+Instead, medial frontal cortex seems to play a role in signaling feedback.

 **Collaborators:** Polly Weigand, Jeffrey Schall, Richard Heitz, Jeremiah Cohen (Vanderbilt University)